-In this unit, you will look at some of the key features of law, legislation and regulations relative to both industries.
+In this unit, you will look at some of the key features of laws, legislation and regulations relative to both industries.
 You will then explore the similarities and differences that exist between sports and esports.
-You will consider general regulations and those which are more specific to esports or career pathways in esports.
+You will consider general regulations and those which are more specific to esports or career pathway in esports.
 You will be able to assess their effectiveness in supporting professional sports performers and esports players.

-This unit will help you to progress to employment either in the sports or esports industries.
-It will also help you to progress to further study in higher education and to professional qualifications in a variety of sports or esports-related subject areas.
+This unit will help you to progress to employment in either the sports or esports industries.
+It will also help you to progress to further study in higher education and to professional qualifications in a variety of sports- or esports-related subject areas.

-- A Examine how employment law, legislation and regulations impact on the sports and esports industries - B Investigate how laws and legislation affect the governance and organisation of sports and esports - C Explore laws, legislation and regulations that impact professional sports performers and esports players.
+- A Examine how employment law, legislation and regulations impact on the sports and esports industries - B Investigate how laws and legislation affect the governance and organisation of sport and esports - C Explore laws, legislation and regulations that impact professional sports performers and esports players.

-Learning aim Key content areas Assessment approach A Examine how employment law, legislation and regulations impact on the sports and esports industries A1 Key aspects of employment law relating to the sports and esports industries A2 Tax and social security/national insurance/welfare tax A3 Health and safety considerations A report evaluating the impact that employment rights in the sports and esports industries have had on a selected professional sports performer and esports player for a given case study, using decided cases and recent statutes to B Investigate how laws and legislation affect the governance and organisation of sports and esports B1 Governance and organisation at local level B2 Governance and organisation at regional level B3 Governance and organisation at national level B4 Governance and organisation at international level justify conclusions.
+Le arning aim Key content areas Recommended assessment approach Examine how employment law, legislation and regulations impact on the sports and esports industries A1 Key aspects of employment law relating to the sports and esports industries A2 Tax and National Insurance A3 Health and safety considerations A report evaluating the impact that employment rights in the sports and esports industries have had on a selected professional sports performer and esports player for a given case study, using decided Investigate how laws and legislation affect the governance and organisation of sport and esports B1 Governance and organisation at local level B2 Governance and organisation at regional level B3 Governance and organisation at national level B4 Governance and organisation at international level cases and recent statutes to justify conclusions.
 The report needs to include an evaluation of the impact that support from relevant regulatory bodies has had on those working in the sports and esports industries to ensure that their rights are adhered to.
-C Explore laws, legislation and regulations that impact professional sports performers and esports players C1 Registration and transfers of professional sports performers and esports players C2 The laws, rules and regulations that apply to professional sports performers and esports players C3 The role of support agencies to support professional sports performers and esports performers and esports players A presentation evaluating the effectiveness of the regulations relating to doping, sports agents and the use of social media for a selected professional sports performer and esports player.
+Explore laws, legislation and regulations that impact professional sports performers and esports players C1 Registration and transfers of professional sports performers and esports players C2 The laws, rules and regulations that apply to professional sports performers and esports players C3 The role of support agencies to support professional sports performers and esports performers and esports performers and esports players A presentation evaluating the effectiveness of the regulations relating to doping, sports agents and the use of social media for a selected professional sports performer and esports player.